 The Siteman Cancer Center is one of the largest clinical programs in the country, diagnosing more than 4800 new cancer patients each year.
 It is the only NCI-designated Cancer Center in the Midwest.
 Our multidisciplinary teams treat patients with virtually every type of cancer for both children and adults.

-Several locations in the greater St. Louis region, make first and follow-up appointments more convenient.
-The main multidisciplinary center is at the Center for Advanced Medicine, 4921 Parkview Place in the Central West End of St. Louis.
-Siteman Cancer Center West County, with medical and surgical oncology is located in Building 2 at Barnes-Jewish West County Hospital, Mason and Olive (near I-270).
+Several locations in the greater St. Louis region make first and follow-up appointments more convenient.
+The main multidisciplinary center is at the Center for Advanced Medicine.
+Siteman Cancer Center--West County, with medical and surgical oncology, is located in Building 2 at Barnes-Jewish West County Hospital.
 Medical and radiation oncology services are also available at Barnes-Jewish Hospital in St. Peters, 150 Entrance Way.

 A South County location opened in January of 2013, providing patient access to initial consultations, chemotherapy, radiation therapy and clinical trials.
 Surgeons will also provide consultations at the new facility.
 At I-55 and Buttler Hill Road, the Siteman South County address is 5225 Midamerica Plaza, St. Louis, 63129.